How to choose the right tender for you

 - Should I have a full alloy delta on my tender?

 All our tenders already have alloy plates on high abrasion areas such as the transom area and the drop plate by the bow.
-The full alloy delta protects the full delta (flat area) of the tender, which protect that area very effectively from rocks and corals.
+The full alloy delta protects the full delta (flat area) of the tender, protecting the area very effectively from rocks and corals.
 However, it adds considerable weight.
 Your decision will depend on the beach conditions you expect to encounter during your trip.
 If you know you will encounter coral and rocky beaches frequently then you are better off with a full alloy delta.
 If you are embarking on an extended cruise, it may pay off to have extra protection.
 Otherwise the wheels will do the job of protecting the bottom well enough.

 - How do I drain the boat?